-The consolidated financial statements of GeoPark Limited have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The Consolidated Financial Statements of GeoPark Limited have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), under the historical cost convention.

-The consolidated financial statements are presented in thousands (US\$'000) of United States Dollars and all values are rounded to the nearest thousand (US\$'000), except in the footnotes and where otherwise indicated.
+The Consolidated Financial Statements are presented in thousands of United States Dollars (US\$'000) and all values are rounded to the nearest thousand (US\$'000), except in the footnotes and where otherwise indicated.